-At completion of this internship student is expected to be rated at least at "Intermediate Level" on The APTA Clinical Performance Instrument.
+At completion of this internship student is expected to be rated at least at "Advanced Intermediate Level" on The APTA Clinical Performance Instrument.

-- 1. A student who requires clinical supervision less than 75% of the time managing new patients or patients with complex conditions and is 25% assistance managing patients with simple conditions. - 2.
+- 1. A student who requires clinical supervision less than 25% of the time managing new patients or patients with complex conditions and is independent managing patients with simple conditions. - 2.
 At this level, the student is consistent and proficient in simple tasks and requires only occasional cueing for skilled examinations, interventions, and clinical reasoning. - 3.
-The student is capable of maintaining 50% of a full-time physical therapist's caseload.
+Consults with others and resolves unfamiliar or ambiguous situations. - 4.
+The student is capable of maintaining 75% of a full-time physical therapist's caseload. - 5.
+Complete assigned clinical surveys.